 Schrage structures his argument with some bold pronouncements.

 - Our obsession with individual achievement obscures our understanding of collaboration.

 - “[P]eole are locked into patterns that hide the real importance of collaboration.
 They’re viewing the world through lenses that obscure as much as they reveal.
 The Western tradition of intellectual thought doesn’t embrace collaboration as a vital creative behavior.”

-- Collaboration describes the process of value creation that our traditional structures of communication and teamwork can’t achieve.
-It is an process of “shared creation and/or shared discovery”.
+- Collaboration describes the value-creation process that our traditional communication and teamwork structures can’t achieve.
+It is a process of “shared creation and/or shared discovery”.